magiceden/magiceden-sdk/README.md

 A TypeScript SDK for interacting with Magic Eden's API across multiple chains (Solana and EVM-compatible blockchains).

 > **BETA NOTICE**: This SDK is currently in beta.
-Only the endpoints and methods documented in this README have been confirmed to work.
-Other endpoints are still being tested and may have issues.
-API signatures and parameters may change before the stable release.
+The endpoints and methods documented in this README have been tested, but still may contain bugs or other issues.
+API signatures and parameters may still change before the stable release.

 ## Installation